ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

   You can also use XML and YAML to create launch files.
   You can see a comparison of these different ROS 2 launch formats in :doc:`../../How-To-Guides/Launch-file-different-formats`.

-In another tutorial, :doc:`../Ros2bag/Recording-And-Playing-Back-Data`, you can learn about another helpful tool, ``ros2bag``.